connexcs/docs/my-account.md

 3. Enter the Email and signatures.
 4. Select the currencies that you wish to accept the payment.

-You can learn more about the PayPal APi from here.
+You can learn more about the PayPal APi from [here].

 For Stripe: